Geerodge/processwire-starter-nginx/README.md

 # Docker for ProcessWire

-Running all the required php extentions for [ProcessWire](https://github.com/processwire/processwire) and also the following:
+Running all the required php extensions for [ProcessWire](https://github.com/processwire/processwire) and also the following:

 * PHP 7.4-fpm
 * NGINX